openmrs/openmrs-contrib-addonindex/PUBLISHING-AN-ADD-ON.md

   * you don't need to specify this if you're using Bintray, because we will read it from there
 * `maintainers`: One or more people or entities who maintain this add-on, with optional links

+You may optionally include:
+* `links`: external links, e.g. to your module's documentation and source code

 You will see examples of the format in the file itself.

 ### Bintray